paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-028-international-atomic-energy-agency-participation.md

 ### Statutory Notes

-#### Repeals
-Section 7 of Pub.
-L. 85–795, Aug.
-28, 1958, 72 Stat.
-962, provided that: “Section 6(a) of the International Atomic Energy Agency Participation Act of 1957 [subsec. (a) of this section], is repealed except that it shall be considered to remain in effect with respect to any employee subject thereto who is serving as an employee of the International Atomic Energy Agency on the date of enactment of this Act [Aug.
-28, 1958] and who does not make the election referred to in section 6, and for the purposes of any rights and benefits vested thereunder prior to such date.”

-Section 7 of Pub.
-L. 85–795, Aug.
-28, 1958, 72 Stat.
-962, was repealed by Pub.
-L. 89–554, § 8(a), Sept.
-6, 1966, 80 Stat.
-660. See section 8 of Pub.
-L. 89–554, set out as a note preceding [section 101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section101&num=0&edition=prelim), Government Organization and Employees.

 #### Codification
 In subsecs. (a) and (b), “subchapter III of chapter 83 of title 5” substituted for “the Civil Service Retirement Act, as amended” and “the Civil Service Retirement Act” in each subsection and “chapter 87 of title 5” substituted for “the Federal Employees’ Group Life Insurance Act of 1954, as amended” on authority of Pub.
 L. 89–554, § 7(b), Sept.
 6, 1966, 80 Stat.
 631, the first section of which enacted Title 5, Government Organization and Employees.

+#### Repeals
+Pub.
+L. 85–795, § 7, Aug.
+28, 1958, 72 Stat.
+962, which repealed subsec. (a) of this section, subject to a continuation provision for certain employees, was repealed by Pub.
+L. 89–554, § 8(a), Sept.
+6, 1966, 80 Stat.
+660. See section 8(a)–(c) of Pub.
+L. 89–554, set out as notes preceding [section 101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section101&num=0&edition=prelim), Government Organization and Employees.

 #### Transfer of Functions
 “Director of the Office of Personnel Management” substituted for “Civil Service Commission” in subsecs. (a) and (b), pursuant to Reorg.
 Plan No. 2 of 1978, § 102, 43 F.R.
 36037, 92 Stat.
 3783, set out under [section 1101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1101&num=0&edition=prelim), Government Organization and Employees, which transferred all functions vested by statute in the United States Civil Service Commission to the Director of the Office of Personnel Management (except as otherwise specified), effective Jan.
 1, 1979, as provided by section 1–102 of Ex.
 Ord.
 No. 12107, Dec.
 28, 1978, 44 F.R.
 1055, set out under [section 1101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1101&num=0&edition=prelim).